-In this day and age, schools have begun to adopt teaching methods that diverge from the typical classroom environment.
+In this day and age especially with covid 19, schools have begun to adopt teaching methods that diverge from the typical classroom educational environment.
 Today, technology makes it possible to incorporate remote classes with in-person classes and create accessible learning for everyone.

 Hybrid classes aim to take the best aspects of online learning and combine them with the best aspects of traditional classes for a great learning experience.
 There’s a lot of flexibility and freedom that goes into hybrid learning, such as lectures on-demand but adapting to a new way of learning can be challenging.
 We’ve compiled a list of tips to help you adjust and thrive during your hybrid learning experience.

 Tips for Making the Most out of Your Hybrid Learning Experience

 Remote learning still requires traditional back-to-school supplies like paper, pens, notebooks, folders, and highlighters.
 You’re also going to need a camera, chargers, a mouse and mouse pad, and maybe a keyboard or stylus if you’re using a tablet.

 Back-to-school supplies and educational resources for remote or hybrid learning also includes note-taking apps like Notability, Evernote, Notion, and Google Drive.
 But, if you’re going to commit to using an app, download it on all your devices – including your phone.